 1865, Feb.
 3. Maryland ratified 13th Amendment to U.S. Constitution.

 1865, April 14.
-John Wilkes Booth assassinated President Abraham Lincoln, escaped through Prince George's and Charles counties.
+John Wilkes Booth assassinated President Abraham Lincoln at Ford's Theatre in Washington, DC, and escaped through Prince George's and Charles counties.

 1865, Oct.
 Frederick Douglass dedicated Douglass Institute named in his honor, Baltimore.

 1866.
 First library of Peabody Institute opened in Baltimore.